 Early intervention and treatment of mental health conditions are tied to better health outcomes, but no tools currently exist to identify individuals at early risk of developing schizophrenia.
 This limitation makes it difficult to enroll CHR individuals in clinical trials, which in turn hinders the development of new treatments.
 AMP SCZ will transform research in CHR individuals and address crucial unmet patient needs by:

-- During its first three years, AMP SCZ will establish a research network with U.S. and international sites focused on CHR populations, making research results more applicable to clinical trials globally.
+- Establishing a research network with U.S. and international sites focused on CHR populations, making research results more applicable to clinical trials globally.

-- Upon completion of the project, AMP SCZ will have created a research framework that lays a foundation for future development of faster, more robust interventions.
+- Creating a research framework that lays a foundation for future development of faster, more robust interventions.

-- AMP SCZ’s research data will be quickly disseminated to the broader scientific community through the NIMH Data Archive platform, allowing faster translation of findings into solutions.
+- Disseminating research data to the broader scientific community through the NIMH Data Archive platform, allowing faster translation of findings into solutions.

-- FNIH Press Release (September 15, 2020): Foundation for the NIH announces large-scale partnership to expedite treatments for schizophrenia Read more
+FNIH Press Release (September 15, 2020): Foundation for the NIH announces large-scale partnership to expedite treatments for schizophrenia

-- NIH Press Release (September 15, 2020): NIH partnership aims to advance early intervention for individuals at risk of developing schizophrenia Read more
+NIH Press Release (September 15, 2020): NIH partnership aims to advance early intervention for individuals at risk of developing schizophrenia